FStarLang/FStar/doc/book/index.rst

 development of F* over the past decade.
 Many parts of this book too are based on research papers, libraries, code samples, and language features co-authored with several other people.
-However, the presentation here is, so far, my own, including especially any errors or oversights.
-That said, contributions are most welcome and I hope this book will soon include chapters authored by others.
+However, the presentation here, including especially any errors or oversights, are due to the authors.
+So far, Guido Martínez is the author of the part on Metaprogramming, while Nikhil Swamy is the author of the rest.
+That said, contributions are most welcome and we hope this book will soon include chapters authored by others.